Leo? Here’s your constellation | EarthSky.org

 In astrology, Leo – one of the three fire signs of the Zodiac – is ruled by the sun.

 Many stories are associated with Leo the Lion.
-Perhaps the two better-known tales feature Hercules’ first labor with the notorious Nemean Lion, and the Roman author Ovid’s rendering of the tragic love affair of Pyramus and Thisbe.
+Perhaps the two better-known tales feature Heracles’ (also known as Hercules) first labor with the notorious Nemean Lion, and the Roman author Ovid’s rendering of the tragic love affair of Pyramus and Thisbe.

-What can you see with a telescope in Leo?
-Check out the chart above to get a sense of the telescopic riches that lie within the boundaries of this constellation.

-The star Algieba is a double star, visible in a small telescope when the atmosphere is steady.
-If the stars are twinkling wildly, that indicates a turbulent – not steady – atmosphere.
-On the other hand, if the stars are twinkling very little or not at all, try your luck at splitting Algieba – which looks like a single star to the eye – into its two colorful component stars with the telescope.
+Bottom line: Leo the Lion, one of the easiest zodiacal constellations to find, starts its appearance in the evening sky in late March.
+It’s associated with the Nemean lion of Greek lore.

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.